mackaytc/covid-resources/README.md

  * [Natalie Dean](https://twitter.com/nataliexdean) is a professor of biostats at University of Florida

 [Ed Yong](https://twitter.com/edyong209) is science writer at the Atlantic who put togther [a thread of longer-form news articles on covid](https://twitter.com/edyong209/status/1256303440243933184?s=21) that is worth reading through as well.

+## What Else is Here?

+The [`widely-cited-studies-and-models`](https://github.com/mackaytc/covid-resources/tree/master/widely-cited-studies-and-models) folder has PDFs copies of some of the most widely cited studies (e.g. the ICL report, etc.) and links to covid-19 forecasts from IHME, UT Austin, MIT, etc.